-Desmond T. Doss was born in Lynchburg, Virginia, in 1919.
-He was working in the Newport News shipyard when Pearl Harbor was attacked.
-Doss was drafted into World War II.
-Based on his religious beliefs, Cpl.
-Doss refused to carry a weapon or kill an enemy soldier so he served in the army as an unarmed medic in the Pacific Theater: Guam, the Philippines, and Japan.
-Cpl.
-Doss received two Bronze Stars for service in the Philippines and the Medal of Honor for saving the lives of 75 comrades during the Battle of Okinawa in 1945, despite being wounded multiple times.
+Corporal Desmond T. Doss (World War II).
+Desmond Doss was born in Lynchburg, Virginia, in 1919.
+He was working in the Newport News shipyard when he was drafted into World War II.
+Based on his religious beliefs, Doss refused to carry a weapon or kill an enemy soldier so he served in the U.S. Army as a medic in the Pacific Theater: Guam, the Philippines, and Japan.
+He received two Bronze Stars, and the Medal of Honor for saving the lives of 75 comrades during the Battle of Okinawa in 1945, despite being severely wounded.
 Doss was the first conscientious objector to receive the Medal of Honor, which was presented by President Harry Truman.
-Cpl.
-Doss contracted tuberculosis in 1946, and died from respiratory complications in 2006 (Section P, Grave 6399-A).
+Doss contracted tuberculosis in 1946, died from respiratory complications in 2006, and is buried in Section P, Site 6399-A.

 Prisoners of War

 Chattanooga is the only national cemetery that has both World War I and World War II foreign POWs reinterred.
 There are 186 POWs from both wars.

 Seventy-eight are World War I German POWs, twenty-two part of group burials (Post C Graves 66, 67 and 68); and 108 POWs are from World War II consisting of 105 Germans, one French, one Italian and one Pole.